andreamazzitelli/automaticGreenhouse/README.md

 ```

 and leave the broker running. <br>
-Open a new terminal on MAIN/automaticGreenhouse and open the transparent_bridge.py and put on line (metti le righe) the corresponding path to the files downloaded from aws, save and close.
+Open a new terminal on MAIN/automaticGreenhouse and open the transparent_bridge.py and set the lines 8-11 to the requested value, save and close.
 Then execute:

 ```
 python3 transparent_bridge.py